Patricia Morris, Baroness Morris of Bolton

 Patricia Morris, Baroness Morris of Bolton, OBE, DL (born 16 January 1953), is a British peer and former Shadow Minister for Women and an Opposition Whip for the Conservative Party.

 Morris was made a life peer in 2004, and has previously been Vice-Chairman of the Conservatives with responsibility for candidates.
 She was Chancellor of the University of Bolton.

 Political career

 Prior to entering the House of Lords, Trish Morris was Vice-Chairman of the Conservative Party with responsibility for candidates.
 She was responsible for several changes in the selection procedure designed to increase the quality and diversity of Parliamentary candidates.

-She was nominated for a peerage by the then Conservative leader, Iain Duncan Smith, and entered the House of Lords in June 2004.
+She was nominated for a peerage by the then Conservative leader, Iain Duncan Smith, and entered the House of Lords as Baroness Morris of Bolton in June 2004.
 She joined the Conservative front bench as a Whip in September of that year.
 In June 2005 she was appointed Shadow Minister for Children, Young People, Families and Women and in October 2006 became principal opposition spokesman for Education & Skills.
 Morris relinquished her role as Shadow Minister for Children, Schools & Families at the end of 2008, but remained Shadow Minister for Women and an Opposition Whip.